VCityTeam/UD-SV/Doc/Devel/Needs/Need034.md

 [Issue](https://github.com/MEPP-team/RICT/issues/47)

 ### User story
-As a historian, I want to navigate in time and multiple scenarisations.
+As a historian, I want to navigate in time and in multiple scenarisations.

 ### Beneficiary role:
 City knowledgeable person, general audience